Aaron88888/elk-project/README.md

 Only the _____ machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - _TODO: Add whitelisted IP addresses_

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by Jump box.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+-Which machine did you allow to access your ELK VM?
+Jump box.
+-What was its IP address?
+10.0.0.4

 A summary of the access policies in place can be found in the table below.